mirkopoliti/BPMN_to_Teal_in_Reach/README.md

 ## Foreplay

-A simple programs in reach need only two files: index.rhs and index.mjs.The front-end and the back-end respectively
+A simple programs in reach need only two files: index.rhs and index.mjs.The front-end and the back-end respectively.

 ## index.rhs